Point of Sale

 We’ve got you covered.

-In early 2020, the COVID-19 pandemic forced restaurants across the United States and Canada to shut down their dine-in service and focus on takeout, delivery, and curbside pickup.
+In early 2020, the COVID-19 pandemic forced restaurants across the United States and Canada to shut down their dine-in service and focus on takeout, delivery, and online ordering.
 As restaurants reopen for on-premise dining, many customers will still feel safer eating off-premise.
 For that reason, it’s essential to continue promoting this revenue stream.

 Fortunately, you don’t need to have a big marketing budget to make your off-premise offerings attractive to customers.
 These unique restaurant promotion ideas will help your takeout and delivery revenue stream stand out even as your restaurant resumes dine-in service.